lepture/mistune/syntax.md

 Is it easy-to-read?
 Absolutely no. There are certainly cases that you need multiple lines for a link definition, either the link or the title is too long.
-The original perl script provided by John Gruber does accept multiple line link definition, it looks like:
+The original perl script provided by John Gruber does accept multiple line link definition, but the title will always stay in one line, it looks
+like:

 ```
 [foo]: /url